 - 4.1 While succession passes by law, we will normally require the person who wishes to succeed to the tenancy to apply for permission to do so and obtain our written consent.
-This requirement will be set out clearly in tenancy information issued to tenants. - 4.2 There are three levels of priority and these are detailed below: - 4.2.1 The first priority goes to the surviving spouse, co-habitee of either sex (providing the house has been their principal home for at least twelve months prior to the tenant's death) or a joint tenant; - 4.4.2 The second priority if no-one in 4.2.1 qualifies or chooses to succeed, this goes to other members of the tenant's family provided they are aged 16 or over and that the house was their only or principal home at the time of the tenant's death; and - 4.2.3 The third priority if nobody in 4.2.2 qualifies or chooses to succeed, succession goes to the carer who is providing, or who has provided care for the tenant or a member of the tenant's family.
-The carer must be aged 16 or over and have given up their previous or principal home, to be qualified to succeed. - 4.3 In all of the above cases the home of the deceased tenant must have been the only or principal home of the qualifying person. - 4.4 Where a house has been designed or substantially adapted for the use of persons with special needs then only spouses or co-habitees, same sex partners, joint tenants or persons with special needs can succeed to that tenancy.
+This requirement will be set out clearly in tenancy information issued to tenants.
+There are three levels of priority and these are detailed below: - 4.1.1 The first priority goes to the surviving spouse, co-habitee of either sex, provided the house has been their principal home for at least twelve months prior to the tenant's death; - 4.12 The second priority if no-one in 4.1.1 qualifies or chooses to succeed, this goes to other members of the tenant's family provided they are aged 16 and they have been resident in the property for at least 12 months prior to the tenant's death; and - 4.1.3 The third priority if nobody in 4.1.2 qualifies or chooses to succeed, succession goes to the carer who is providing, or who has provided care for the tenant or a member of the tenant's family.
+The carer must be aged 16 or over, have been resident in the property for at least 12 months prior to the tenant's death and have given up their previous or principal home, to be qualified to succeed. - 4.2 Where a house has been designed or substantially adapted for the use of persons with specific needs then only spouses or co-habitees, same sex partners or persons with specific needs can succeed to that tenancy.
 Other persons who would otherwise be qualified to succeed have the right to alternative accommodation.

-4.5 Where there are several qualifying persons, and/or a qualified person advises that they do not wish to succeed to the tenancy, the landlord will need to apply the rules about the order of succession rights and the rules about succession for properties designed or substantially adapted for the use of people with special needs
+4.3 Where there are several qualifying persons, and/or a qualified person advises that they do not wish to succeed to the tenancy, the landlord will need to apply the rules about the order of succession rights and the rules about succession for properties designed or substantially adapted for the use of people with specific needs.